sadscv/JournalReading/articles/2022Summer/【D829-830】Pouring_graphene’s_bright_future.md

 > **crystalline carbon**：结晶碳
  >

-9.Two of the world’s biggest suppliers, for example, use** proprietary** water­based processes to do the **exfoliation**.
+9.Two of the world’s biggest suppliers, for example, use **proprietary** water­based processes to do the **exfoliation**.
 NanoXplore, in Montreal, Canada, recently upped its capacity to 4,000 tonnes a year, and Sixth Element Materials Technology, a firm based in Changzhou, China, plans to expand its 1,000­-tonne annual capacity.

 > **proprietary**：所有权；专营的；专利的
  >
 > **exfoliation**：脱落；剥离
  >
-> **Out of the mine **
- >

 10.The various grades of graphene produced by exfoliation are not necessarily green, though.
 Graphite is not a renewable resource and it has to be mined, which can be environmentally damaging.
 As an alternative some producers obtain their **feedstock** elsewhere.
 This can be as organic compounds in **gaseous** form, such as methane, or as liquids like **ethanol**, an alcohol that can be made from plant matter.
-These are used in** chemical vapour deposition** (cvd), a long established industrial process. cvd relies on a chemical reaction, sometimes in combination with heat and a **catalyst**, to deposit carbon atoms turned into a vapour onto a substrate, such as copper or **nickel**.
-The** substrate **can then be removed, if desired, and the graphene recovered.
+These are used in **chemical vapour deposition** (cvd), a long established industrial process. cvd relies on a chemical reaction, sometimes in combination with heat and a **catalyst**, to deposit carbon atoms turned into a vapour onto a substrate, such as copper or **nickel**.
+The **substrate** can then be removed, if desired, and the graphene recovered.

 > **feedstock**：原材料；进料
  >